GU4243-ADS/spring2018-project1-danieljosephparker/README.md

 #### Readability

 Who tends to be the most readable, or least?
 The following calculations use the [classic Flesch-Kinciad measure](https://en.wikipedia.org/wiki/Flesch?Kincaid_readability_tests) to compute readability scores.

+According to these plots, Poe's writing style is the most difficult, because a lower readability score means it's harder to read.

 ##### EAP
 ![EAP readability distribution](./figs/g_EAP_read.png)